bmorcelli/M5Stick-Launcher/README.md

 ## How to Install
+* Use M5Burner, or
-* Download the ZIP file from Releases for your device.
+* Download the .bin file from Releases for your device.
 * Use https://web.esphome.io/ or esptool.py and flash the file: `Launcher-{ver}-{YourDevice}.bin` into your device.

 ## How to Use